 1. Client References

 Word-of-mouth referrals are still the most common way for homeowners to find a local remodeler.
 Leads from relatives, friends, and neighbors are a good place to start.
-If you’re new to the area, real estate agents, building inspectors, and local home specialty providers, like lumberyards, can offer guidance.
+If you’re new to St. Louis, real estate agents, building inspectors, and local home specialty providers, like lumberyards, can offer guidance.
 Ask about a contractor’s reputation, professional stability, and customer service.
 The ideal contractor is one whose previous clients consistently rave about their work, confidently recommend them to others, and most importantly, say they would bring them back for all their home improvement needs.

 2. Professional Affiliations and Designations